kennycason/java_games/README.md

+Java Game Engin

 Legend of Zelda
 =============
 By: Kenny Cason<br/>
-Zelda Game written in Java - Still a new project so it's definitely a work in progress.<br/>
+Zelda Game written in Java - Still a new project so it's definitely a work in progress.
+But should demonstrate much of hte functionality<br/>
 <table>
     <tr>
         <td>